iann0036/tf-cfn-provider/docs/providers/cloudflare/LoadBalancer.md

 `Region` - (Required) A region code which must be in the list defined [here](https://support.cloudflare.com/hc/en-us/articles/115000540888-Load-Balancing-Geographic-Regions).
 Multiple entries should not be specified with the same region.

-`PoolIds` - (Required) A list of pool IDs in failover priority to use for traffic reaching the given PoP.
+`PoolIds` - (Required) A list of pool IDs in failover priority to use in the given region.

 `Pop` - (Required) A 3-letter code for the Point-of-Presence.
 Allowed values can be found in the list of datacenters on the [status page](https://www.cloudflarestatus.com/).
 Multiple entries should not be specified with the same PoP.

+`PoolIds` - (Required) A list of pool IDs in failover priority to use for traffic reaching the given PoP.

 ## Return Values